 Where the successful candidate will be taking part in the management of the school, a check will also be carried out under section 128 of the Independent Educational Provision in England (Prohibition on Participation in Management) Regulations 2014.
-This applies to all Governors, Core Leadership Team, Senior Management Team, Heads of Departments and Heads of Year.
+This applies to all Governors, Core Leadership Team, Senior Management Team.